jmreidy/grunt-mocha-webdriver/README.md

 is to use the callback-enabled version of WD.js, but `usePromises` can be passed as `true` to switch to the Promise-enabled version.

+As of version `0.2.3` of WD.js, wd [provides the ability](https://github.com/admc/wd#adding-custom-methods) to add test methods to its default set of capabilities. `grunt-mocha-webdriver` exposes the `wd` instance in the same way that `browser` is exposed, so that you can easily add your own test methods to wd.

 Please look at this project's Gruntfile and tests to see it in action.

 ###Options